-For the provision of data for use in machine learning, the licensor is often commercially interested not only in remuneration but will often have an interest in technical cooperation, under which the licensor acquires rights to the results of the machine learning.
-Therefore, the provision of data for use in machine learning is often based on a broad cooperation.
+For the provision of data for use in ML, the licensor is often commercially interested not only in remuneration, but will often have an interest in technical cooperation, under which the licensor acquires rights to the results of the ML.
+Therefore, the provision of data for use in ML is often based on a broad cooperation.